thomhurst/TUnit/docs/docs/tutorial-basics/method-data-source.md

 - If you pass in one argument, this is the method name containing your data.
 TUnit will assume this is in the current test class.
 - If you pass in two arguments, the first should be the `Type` of the class containing your test source data method, and the second should be the name of the method.

-If methods are returning reference types, they should return a `Func<T>` rather than just a `T` - This ensures each test has its own instance of that object and tests aren't sharing objects which could lead to unintended side effects.
+If methods are returning reference types, they should return a `T` rather than just a `T` - This ensures each test has its own instance of that object and tests aren't sharing objects which could lead to unintended side effects.

 Here's an example returning a simple object: